 Developer Reputation Becomes a Decisive Factor

-As deals shift to an early phase, the developer's legal and construction history comes to the forefront.
+As deals shift to an early phase, the developer’s legal record and construction history become especially important.

 Investors evaluate:- Completed projects in the region.